StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

             exit 1
         }
         ```
         **Explanation**: In this scenario, the `&&` and `||` operators are placed on the same line, which violates the "Two or More Operators" guideline.
-This formatting can make the sequence of operations harder to follow or slightly disjointed.
+This formatting can make the sequence of operations harder to follow.
 The preferred formatting for this situation is:
         ```bash
         rm /some/config/file.bak \
             && cp /some/config/file /some/config/file.bak \